vision3d-lab/HUSH/README.md

 </div>

 ## Notice
-Because Jongsung is busy now, the repository will be updated around May.
+Because Jongsung is busy now, the repository will be updated around June.
 Please stay tuned!

 ## Installation
 Please refer the [INSTALL.md](INSTALL.md) for initial setup and [DATA.md](DATA.md) for the dataset preparation.